Industry · Healthcare

 Independent medical practices, dental, urgent care, specialty clinics, senior services, home care.
 HIPAA-aware messaging, ad copy compliance, review velocity strategy, the playbook built for the heavily regulated end of healthcare.

 Why healthcare marketing is different.
 Healthcare advertising operates under HIPAA, FTC, state medical board, and platform-specific rules (Google Ads, Meta Ads, LinkedIn each have additional healthcare restrictions).
-Agencies who do not specialize in healthcare write ad copy that hits policy review, get accounts suspended, and put practices at risk of compliance violations that go beyond marketing fines.
-We have shipped marketing for healthcare-adjacent verticals (Pink Penny Home Care, TrusGroup Senior Benefits) and bring the compliance literacy that healthcare practices need.
+Agencies that do not specialize in healthcare write ad copy that hits policy review, get accounts suspended, and put practices at risk of compliance violations that go beyond marketing fines.
+We bring the compliance literacy that healthcare practices need to operate in this category.

 The healthcare-specific playbook.